johnasp/bui-Inline-SVG/README.md

 6. Keep your eye on the terminal window when you save the icon file.
 You will see the build process kick off automatically as the folder is being 'watched' for any changes.
 It will rebuild all the definition files and PNG folders so they contain the new icon you have just added.
 ![Sketch](img/sketch.gif)

-> NB - Ensure the grunt build process is running before performing these steps.
-It will not update the files if it isn't.